xiaxueqaq/xiaxueqaq.github.io/_teaching/Advanced-Algebra-22-Spring.md

 location: "Beijing, China"
 ---

 I served as a Teaching Assistant for Advanced Algebra II taught by Prof. Yufeng Zhao in the 2022 Spring semester.
 I graded exercises and exam papers and I also taught a series of lessons on advanced algebra problem solving.
-The lecture notes are available at [here](https://github.com/xiaxueqaq/Advanced_Algebra_II_notes).
+The lecture notes are available [here](https://github.com/xiaxueqaq/Advanced_Algebra_II_notes).